-When the table is complete, Keith Fritz escorts it to the designer's receiver.
-Most company's ship their tables via a mover and they get moved between warehouses, consolidated into larger shipments, loaded and unloaded several times before arriving at the final destination.
-Keith Fritz takes total control of the moving process to eliminate any damage or problems.
-If there are any problems, he is on the spot to take care of them.
+When the table is complete, Keith Fritz Fine Furniture escorts it to the designer's receiving warehouse.
+Most companies ship their tables via a mover and they get moved between warehouses, consolidated into larger shipments, loaded and unloaded several times before arriving at the final destination.
+Keith Fritz Fine Furniture takes total control of the moving process to eliminate any damage or problems.
+If there are any problems, trained Keith Fritz staff are on the spot to take care of them.

 These trips also give Keith the opportunity to visit his showrooms and work with designers.
 Contact your showroom to find out when Keith is visiting next.
 He would love to create the perfect dining table for you and your clients.